Wall Street taps the brakes following its record-setting run

-NEW YORK (AP) — U.S. stocks are falling in early trading on Tuesday, giving back a bit of the big gains made this month that vaulted them back to record heights.
+NEW YORK (AP) — U.S. stocks are falling Tuesday, giving back a bit of the big gains made this month that vaulted them back to record heights.

-Treasury yields also sank after a report showed U.S. shoppers spent less at retailers last month than economists expected.
-The numbers underscore how the coronavirus pandemic is continuing to worsen and threatening to drag the economy lower, at least in the near term.
+Treasury yields also dipped after a report showed U.S. shoppers spent less at retailers last month than economists expected.
+The numbers underscore how the coronavirus pandemic is worsening and threatening to drag the economy lower, at least in the near term.

-Stocks that stormed higher this month on hopes that a vaccine or two may get the global economy back to normal next year receded amid the worries, particularly airlines, energy producers and other companies that would benefit most from a reopening economy.
+Stocks that stormed higher this month on hopes that a vaccine or two may get the global economy back to normal next year receded amid the worries, particularly energy producers, banks and other companies that would benefit most from a reopening economy.

-The S&P 500 was down 0.9% in early trading, on pace for its first drop in three days.
-The Dow Jones Industrial Average was also pulling lower from its record high, and it was down 369 points, or 1.2%, at 29,581, as of 9:52 a.m.
+The S&P 500 was down 0.8% in morning trading, on pace for its first drop in three days.
+The Dow Jones Industrial Average was also pulling lower from its record high, and it was down 317 points, or 1.1%, at 29,633, as of 10:30 a.m.
 Eastern time.
-The Nasdaq composite was 0.5% lower.
+The Nasdaq composite was 0.3% lower.

 Sharp losses for companies in the pharmacy business helped drag the market lower after Amazon targeted them as the latest industry it's trying to upend.
 The retailing behemoth opened an online pharmacy Tuesday that allows customers to have prescriptions delivered to their door in a couple days.